-It states the following, under section, Steering wheel locked- if equipped, (Automatic Transmission Ignition Interlock System)
+It states the following, under the section, Steering wheel locked- if equipped, (Automatic Transmission Ignition Interlock System)

 This system prevents the key from being removed unless the shifter lever is in PARK.
 It also says ‘It also prevents shifting out of PARK unless the key is in the ON/RUN position, and the brake pedal is depressed.

-So 3 things need to happen before you can unlock steering and start the vehicle.
+So 3 things need to happen before you can unlock the steering and start the vehicle.

 - The vehicle must be in PARK

 - The ignition must be in the ON/RUN position

 What happens when your Jeep Wrangler Clock Spring Goes Bad

 The component responsible for connecting various electrical devices to the steering wheel is called the clock spring.
 When your clock spring starts playing up, it usually results in a string of issues.